ahamedbashir/QuizBase/README.md

 # To Run from Cloning:
 Have Node.js/npm installed on host machine
+Also have MySQL DBMS installed
+Or if preferred, customize the config file to use a different DBMS dialect
 Run the app with the following commands:
 &nbsp;&nbsp;&nbsp; $ cd ./QuizeBase
 &nbsp;&nbsp;&nbsp; $ npm install